 In Psalm 41:13 the psalmist says “Blessed be the Lord, the God of Israel, from everlasting to everlasting!
 Amen and Amen.”
 What David concludes in this psalm about the graciousness of God is not only one amen but he repeats it.
-In the Jewish literature, this is the greatest emphasis possible.
+In Jewish literature, this is a great emphasis.

 The only greater emphasis that is possible in Jewish literature is to say it or write it three times and that is only reserved when referring to God where it is said that He is “holy, holy, holy” in Isaiah 6 and some other places.